On a novel gradient flow structure for the aggregation equation: Acknowledgements

 \section{Acknowledgements}

+AE, RSG, and MS would like to thank José Antonio Carrillo (Oxford) for introducing them to this fascinating topic and encouraging them to work on this problem.
+The authors are deeply grateful to the reviewers for their valuable comments.
 A large part of this work was completed while all four authors were at the Hausdorff Research Institute for Mathematics (Bonn) during the Junior Trimester Program on \emph{Kinetic Theory} and while AE, RSG, and MS were at the Institut Henri Poincar\'e (Paris) during their \emph{Research in Paris} stay.
 The authors are grateful to both institutes for their support and hospitality.
-AE is supported by the German Science Foundation (DFG) through CRC TR 154 "Mathematical Modelling, Simulation and Optimization Using the Example of Gas Networks".
+AE was supported by the Advanced Grant Nonlocal-CPD (Nonlocal PDEs for Complex Particle Dynamics: Phase Transitions, Patterns and Synchronization) of the European Research Council Executive Agency (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 883363).
+A considerable part of this work was carried out while AE was a postdoc at FAU Erlangen-N\"{u}rnberg.
+AE gratefully acknowledge support by the German Science Foundation (DFG) through CRC TR 154 ``Mathematical Modelling, Simulation and Optimization Using the Example of Gas Networks".
 AS is supported by the German Research Foundation (DFG) under Germany's Excellence Strategy EXC 2044 -- 390685587, \emph{Mathematics M\"unster: Dynamics--Geometry--Structure}.